 We’ve all heard about or seen sharks in real life or on-screen.
 The surprising thing is that sharks could probably rank as the oldest extant animal species, as scientists think they first appeared more than 400 million years ago!
 And yes, they inhabited Kansas, along with pterosaurs, mosasaurs, and mammoths.
 Kansas is an excellent source of prehistoric shark teeth.
 The shark fossils found in 2010 in Kansas are North America’s best “example” of the Cretodus genus.

-In 2010, 91-million-old shark vertebrae were discovered during excavations near Tipton, Mitchell County, Kansas.
+In 2010, 91-million-year-old shark vertebrae were discovered during excavations near Tipton, Mitchell County, Kansas.
 They were accidentally discovered by someone who didn’t even specialize in fossils.
 Naturally, they went on with the search and found other parts of a prehistoric shark’s body – a total of 61 vertebrae, 134 teeth, and 23 scales.
 Scientists classified the shark as Cretodus houghtonorum and stated it was approximately 17–22 feet long.

 These findings were crucial in outlining the shark’s history and the future of the aquatic ecosystems that would remain without sharks.